Davidwarchy/the-self-grounded-agent/chat/5-active-exploration.md

 }

+{202511231041:

+# Goal Encoding, Goal Navigation
+Where I am currently - the types of objects and a sense of their layout How to get to some other place
+Encoding goals and moving towards goal (ie, how do we encode goals as a pattern of perceptions and actions) How do we tie this into something that we can generalize to other environments

+Currently our system is able to highly correlate with distance from obstacles... this is an interesting results, but I think that we can do better.
+I think that we can get a system that encodes a whole lot of place

 # References
 ## [LiDAR: Sensing Linear Probing Performance in Joint Embedding SSL Architectures](https://arxiv.org/pdf/2312.04000)
 The paper addresses a critical bottleneck in Self-Supervised Learning (SSL): **how to evaluate the quality of learned representations without running expensive downstream tasks**.